Terryshumaya/Instacart-Grocery-Basket-Analysis/README.md

 This repository contains initial data and exploratory analysis on Instacart customers’ purchasing behaviors and information about their sales pattern.
 As an analyst at Instacart, the aim of this project is to uncover actionable insights that should help in strategic marketing campaigns.
 The analysis addresses key issues and provides answers to key questions the marketing and sales team at Instacart need to know to make informed decisions in terms of ads placements, targeted marketing campaigns and the boosting of sales.

 ## Key Questions
-+ what are the busiest days of the week and hours of the day in order to schedule ads at times when there fewer orders
++ what are the busiest days of the week and hours of the day in order to schedule ads at times when there are fewer orders
 + What particular times of the day do customers spend the most money?
 + Are there products that are more popular than others and which departments have the highest frequency of product orders?
 + How is brand loyalty distributed among users - how often do they return to Instacart?